translate/pootle/docs/features/virtual_folders.rst

 The filtering rules specify which translation units are included within a virtual folder.
-Currently the only supported filtering rule consists of a list of file paths relative to the virtual folder location.
+Currently the only supported filtering rule consists of a list of file or directory paths relative to the virtual folder location.
 It is possible to not specify any filtering rule.

 .. _virtual_folders#apply: